CiscoDevNet/terraform-provider-intersight/website/docs/r/os_valid_install_target.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `u2_nvme`:(Array)
+This complex property has following sub-properties:
+  + `bootable`:(string) Bootable field of the Physical Drive target.
+  + `name`:(string) The Physical Disk Name to be used as Install Target.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `serial_number`:(string) Serial Number of the Physical Disk Target.
+  + `source_mo`:(HashMap) - Mo Reference of the LUN in CmRf format.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `storage_controller_slot_id`:(string) The Storage Controller associated to the physical disk.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)